I see you.

 Today I want to break that silence.

 I know that you made one of the hardest decisions of motherhood.
-The decision to spare your baby pain and suffering, instead of keeping your baby live for you.
+The decision to spare your baby pain and suffering, instead of keeping your baby alive for you.

 I know that selfless act.

-And I also know that most women don’t talk about it.
+And I also know that many women don’t talk about it.

 But I know that SO many women go through this every single day.